-I understand that you are contemplating giving Mr. J. LeRoy Kay the opportunity to gain a wider experience by allowing him the opportunity of going to Pittsburg where he can for a time have the advantages of the laboratory, museum, and library.
+I understand that you are contemplating giving Mr. J. LeRoy Kay the opportunity to gain a wider experience by allowing him the opportunity of going to Pittsburg [sic] where he can for a time have the advantages of the laboratory, museum, and library.
 While I would not advise any man to take up museum work if he has a family to support an[d] is not wealthy, Mr Kay is a very capable and resourceful man and can later turn his hand to more remunerative work if he wishes.
 If the museum is to continue the work of collecting especially in this field it will undoubtedly be the gainer by giving him this opportunity.

-Working at the Carnegie Museum for the next 30 years, Kay rose to become the head of the museum’s department of vertebrate paleontology.
+Working at the Carnegie Museum for the next 30 years, Kay rose to become the head of the museum’s Section of Fossil Vertebrates.
 He was in this post when, in 1952, museum director Graham Netting started thinking about purging the collections of dinosaur material (Rodeck 1952, Tschopp et al. 2019:10) because the dinosaur bones took up too much storage space (Lee 1955a, Lee 1955b).
 Kay would later announce to the vertebrate paleontology community that the specimens had been “unfrozen” (Wright 1956:26).

 The initial downsizing plan was soon scaled back to removing only the duplicate specimens.
 Among the materials to be disposed of were the plaster molds that had been used for the D. carnegii casts.
-The molds were large and heavy, and some were damaged and coated with coal dust from the coal fired heating system.
+The molds were large and heavy, and some were damaged and coated with coal dust from the coal-fired heating system.
 Kay, who was close to retirement and planned to move back to Vernal, wanted to find a home for the molds in his own state.
 He first contacted the Utah State Museum (now the Museum of Natural History of Utah), but the museum was not willing to pay for the molds to be shipped.
 Ernest Untermann had been trying to obtain a dinosaur skeleton for the Field House Museum and stepped in at this point.

 In 1952 (not 1955 as stated by Untermann and Untermann 1971), Kay gifted the original plaster molds of the Carnegie Diplodocus to the Field House (Untermann 1952, 1959), on the condition that the Field House would arrange transportation.
 As the molds weighed five tons (Untermann 1956) this was no small undertaking.
 Local trucker Grant Southam used his own equipment to transport the molds at cost, and the Utah Lions Club provided the necessary $1000 payment.
 The molds arrived on or shortly before 7 August (Untermann 1952) (Figure 2).
 However, having already been used to create ten casts, they were by this time “deteriorating” (Gangewere 1999:17), “almost unusable” (Nieuwland 2019:251) and “in pretty bad shape” (Ken Carpenter, pers. comm.
 2022).